line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/statements.md

 To build a select clause in the select statement, you can use `select()` and pass [`Expression`](expressions.md) to project.
 If you pass only one `Expression` to `select()`, it will infer a return type from `Expression`.
-However, if you pass more than one `Expressions`, it cannot infer the type, so you need to specify the type.
+However, if you pass more than one `Expression`, it cannot infer the type, so you need to specify the type.

 ```kotlin
 // It can infer the result type.